SabrinaEllenberger/HGT-Calculator/Help.md

 What does the error message "No codon usage table available for ..." mean?
 --------------------------------------------------------------------------

-Sometimes the organism of a sequence got a new species name after creation of the codon usage database in 2007.
+Sometimes the organism of a sequence got a new species name after creation of the Codon Usage Database in 2007.
 Therefore, they can not be found.
 Or the genome has been sequenced later.
-You can enter an alternative name or the name of a related organism in a pop up window for this.
+You can enter an alternative or related organism in a pop up window for this. **Please enter the taxon identifier (NCBI) and not the species name.
+Maybe you have to look at the [Codon Usage Database][cut] to find a suitable organism.
+You can also use your own codon usage tables if they have the same format.

 How can I select the single prokaryotic sequence for my small and single trees?
 -------------------------------------------------------------------------------